Demonik-Argo23/Proyecto-DAW/README.md

 - `PATCH /cinemas/:cinemaId/showtimes/:showtimeId` — Edit showtime
 - `DELETE /showtimes/:showtimeId` — Delete showtime

+## API Documentation (Swagger)

+Interactive API documentation is available as soon as you start the project.

+- Access the Swagger documentation at: [http://localhost:4000/api-docs](http://localhost:4000/api-docs)

+Here you can explore and test all API endpoints directly from your browser, view parameters, responses, and usage examples.

 ## Notes

 - All passwords are securely hashed using bcrypt.